tonify-dev/tonify-contracts/docs/Market.md

    Maker's loss would be $2050 - $2000 = $50 = 2.5 TON
    Since maker bet 11.39 TON, they lose 2.5 TON.

+Market can be classified into two criteria: by the presence of AMM (automatic market maker) and by the type of supported assets (TON or other tokens).
+This division creates four types of markets:

+1. Market without amm and TON
+2. Market without amm and other tokens
+3. Market with amm and TON
+4. Market with amm and other tokens

+The difference in the presence of AMM is that when there is AMM, the deal is automatically taken by AMM, when there is no AMM(our contract), the deal must be taken by taker(other users).

+The difference in the type of supported assets is that TON is a native asset and other tokens are other tokens.

 # Description token market without amm

 Token market has 4 functions: